 I try and change my mindset in times when I get lonely, sad, or depressed in my apartment and be grateful to be able to rent out my own spot in a city so many would love to live.
 Many times I question should I have moved here?
 It took a lot out of me to move to a city and start from scratch without knowing anyone.
 I literally sold everything I had to make the move possible and am so proud to say I moved myself and Roman on my own in one jeep full of things.
-Of course we hit many bumps on the road.
+Of course there were many bumps on the road getting started here.
 It wasn't an easy move to say the least.
 In the first few months my jeep got broken in to, my brakes went out, my jeep just failed me completely and I had to trade it in.
 I slept on an air mattress for 6 months because I couldn't afford a bed.
 To be honest I didn't even end up buying a bed.
 I bought a memory foam which is wonderful b/c when it comes time to get up and move again, I can just toss it and go!
 And it's actually very comfortable.
 So yes, I've learned a lot about life in this process.